r-dube/pickingflowers/tmobile.md

 As it turned out, Huawei's phones were not doing well at T-mobile's tests.
 Simultaneously, inspired by T-mobile technology, Huawei was developing its own robot.
 However, Huawei was running into technical challenges in the development of its robot.
-To improve performance on T-mobile tests and speed up the development of the Huawei robot, Huawei's management authorized its engineers to steal technology from the T-mobile robot.
+To improve performance on T-mobile's tests and speed up the development of the in-house robot, Huawei's management authorized its engineers to steal robot technology from T-mobile.

 ## T-mobile builds a robot
 Since 2006, T-mobile had invested significant effort in building its cell phone testing robot.